holdex/developers/docs/CONTRIBUTING.md

 ## PR Requirements

-All PRs, whether for source code, design, or copy changes, must comply with the following requirements.

 > [!WARNING]
-> PRs that do not correspond to the following criteria will be rejected.
+> PRs that do not meet the following requirements will be rejected.

 Before marking your PR as ready for review, confirm: